mozaik-association/mozaik/docs/3Marketing-emails.md

 All communication failures must be recorded in the application.
 This information is visible on the record of each contact in the "communication" tab.
 If a contact does not receive an email or a letter sent, a communication failure will be recorded on his contact's form.
 !!! abstract "The goal of failure management"

-    This fonctionnnality allows you to blacklist a contact after a certain number of failure to stop sending him emails or letters that he will not receive.
+    This fonctionnnality allows you to blacklist a contact after a certain number of failures to stop sending him emails or letters that he will not receive.

 How to encode failures on the  contact's form ? :

-- Postal returns: must be manually encoded
+- Postal bounced: must be manually encoded
-- Electronic returns: records are automatic
+- Email bounced: records are automatic

 <figure markdown>
 ![screenshot 23](img/screen23.png)